LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_gts4lv.md

 3. Download [this](https://dl.twrp.me/{{ device.codename }}/vbmeta.tar.html) VBMeta image `.tar` file.
 4. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
-    * Now, click the button that the onscren instructions coorelate to "Continue" and/or "Unlock Bootloader", and insert the USB cable into the device.
+    * Now, click the button that the onscreen instructions correlate to "Continue" and/or "Unlock Bootloader".
-    * Device will restart, repeat steps 1 and 2.
+    * Device will restart, repeat steps 1 and 2 to enable the Developer Options menu again.
     * Verify that "OEM Unlock" is still enabled and continue to step 5
 5. Download and install the necessary drivers.
     * Download the newest Samsung drivers from [here](https://developer.samsung.com/mobile/android-usb-driver.html).
 You will need to create a Samsung account and login to download them.